x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 help with general problem solution for B/C (to no avail, program is still not outputting).
 All help received from Alex is documented in visual studio files.

-MacArthur, Keith.
-For Part 2, I posted a question in Piazaa on April 12th, 2017 titled "AnyLogic Agen Behavior" regarding randomizing agent paths in the maze.
-Keith replied by showing that a potential solution is the utilization of ped select outputs, which I then utilized in my maze.

 Netterville, William.
 Face to face conversations on 27MAR17 during study group.
 For Part II, William helped with the